-On the evening of the following day we arrived at the Company's post, Fort Frances.
+On the evening of the following day we arrived at the Company's post, Fort Frances, so called in honour of the lady of Sir George Simpson.
 The fort is rather an old building, situated at the bottom of a small bay or curve in the river, near the foot of a waterfall, whose thundering roar forms a ceaseless music to the inhabitants.
-We found the post in charge of a chief trader, who had no other society than that of three or four labouring-men; so, as may be supposed, he was delighted to see us.
-Our men carried the canoe, &c., over the portage to avoid the waterfall, and, as it was then too late to proceed further that night, we accepted his pressing invitation to pass the night at the fort.
-There was only one spare bed in the house, but this was a matter of little moment to us after the variety of beds we had had since starting; so, spreading a buffalo robe on the floor for a mattress, I rolled my-self in my blanket and tried to sleep.
+We found the post in charge of a chief trader, who had no other society than that of three or four labouring men; so, as may be supposed, he was delighted to see us.
+Our men carried the canoe, &c., over the portage to avoid the waterfall, and, as it was then too late to proceed further that night, we accepted Mr F---'s pressing invitation to pass the night at the fort.
+There was only one spare bed in the house, but this was a matter of little moment to us after the variety of beds we had had since starting; so, spreading a buffalo robe on the floor for a mattrass, I rolled myself in my blanket and tried to sleep.
 At first I could not manage it, owing to the unearthly stillness of a room, after being so long accustomed to the open air and the noise of rivers and cataracts, but at last succeeded, and slept soundly till morning.

-Dame Fortune does not always persecute her friends; and although she had retarded us hitherto a good deal with contrary winds and rain, she kindly assisted us when we commenced crossing Lac la Pluie next morning, by raising a stiff, fair breeze.
-Now, be it known that a canoe, from having no keel, and a round bottom, cannot venture to hoist a sail unless the wind is directly astern-the least bit to one side would be sure to capsize it; so that our getting the wind precisely in the proper direction at the commencement was a great piece of good fortune, inasmuch as it enabled us to cross the lake in six hours, instead of (as is generally the case) taking one, two, or three days.
+Dame Fortune does not always persecute her friends; and although she had retarded us hitherto a good deal, with contrary winds and rain, she kindly assisted us when we commenced crossing Lac la Pluie next morning, by raising a stiff, fair breeze.
+Now, be it known that a canoe, from having no keel, and a round bottom, cannot venture to hoist a sail unless the wind is directly astern-the least bit to one side would be sure to capsize it; so that our getting the wind precisely in the proper direction at the commencement, was a great piece of good fortune, inasmuch as it enabled us to cross the lake in six hours, instead of (as is generally the case) taking one, two, or three days.